 The generation of shearing, cavitation, and turbulence effects is not limited to a homogenizer valve.
 The other types operate differently than the original homogenizer but produce the same effect.

-A high-pressure homogenizer consists of two main parts: a high-pressure pump and a homogenization valve.
-The high-pressure pump is typically a positive displacement reciprocating type since these types are inherently suitable for viscous fluids and remain efficient while experiencing variations in flow and pressure.
-It usually consists of three or more pistons or plungers.
+High-pressure homogenizers, referred to as piston homogenizers, consist of a high-pressure pump and a homogenization valve.
+The high-pressure pump is a positive displacement reciprocating type since these types are inherently suitable for viscous fluids and remain efficient while experiencing variations in flow and pressure.
+High-pressure homogenizers have three or more pistons or plungers.
 Selecting a reciprocating pump with more plungers stabilizes the delivery of fluid into the homogenizer valve and reduces equipment vibration.

 The pressure delivered by the pump depends on the type of fluid.
-Most homogenizers used in food and pharmaceutical industries operate at around 8,000 up to 40,000 psi (550 to 2,750 bars).
+Most homogenizers used in the food and pharmaceutical industries operate at around 8,000 psi up to 40,000 psi (550 bars up to 2,750 bars).

 The homogenization valve, as previously described, is composed of a seat, valve, and impact ring.
-As the premix fluid passes through the valve, it increases its velocity; this creates turbulence.
+As the premix fluid passes through the valve, its velocity increases, creating turbulence.
 The turbulence, in turn, develops eddies that break down the components of the premix.
 The small gap between the seat and the valve helps create strong shearing forces, which also contribute to the disruption of components.
 Upon exiting the gap, cavitation occurs.
 The implosion from the cavitating fluid creates shockwaves that break the components.
 Cavitation further improves the efficiency of the homogenizing process.

 The radial diffuser valve is also known as the standard valve since it is the most extensively used in various industries.
 It consists of a plug and a seat.
-Typical design features a movable seat for adjusting the gap between the two parts.
+A typical design features a movable seat for adjusting the gap between the two parts.